akka/akka/akka-docs/scala/actors.rst

 provide a pattern match for all messages that it can accept and if you want to be able to handle unknown messages then you need to have a default case as in the example above.
-Otherwise an ``UnhandledMessageException`` will be logged and the actor is restarted when an unknown message is received.
+Otherwise an ``UnhandledMessageException`` will be thrown and the actor is restarted when an unknown message is received.

 Creating Actors
 ---------------